adammarples/cryptop/README.rst

 This API doesn't provide price HI/LOW so I have also changed the outputs to 1HR change and 24HR, which I prefer.

-I have also added the functionality to read your wallet.json from a github gist (or any enpoint which delivers json) by updating the wallet > web setting in the config.ini.
+I have also added the functionality to read your wallet.json from a github gist (or any enpoint which delivers json)

 A note: github gists send text, save your gist without an extension and with no spaces in the raw text, an example gist is provided with 1 BTC as an example.